leibatt/scalrr/README.md

 of choice (I did almost all the development using only firefox, so I would recommend using that for best results).

+NOTE: scalrr works fine when being accessed by separate browsers.
+However, if you have 2 windows/tabs running scalrr within the same browser, scalrr will break.
+Flask sessions are maintained per browser (same cookie is used for the windows/tabs)

 ***How to make changes to scalrr and test***
 Just stop whichever part of the system you are modifying (backend or frontend, ctrl-c on the command line is fine).
 Make your changes,